allison-johnson/javascript-recipes-app/notes.md

     [x] Recipe has_many :days through recipes_days (likewise with Day and Recipe) [] Create DaysController
     [] Update front end associations, params, etc.
-    [] On page load, load all daily menus from days table [] Create days.js class on frontend
+    [x] On page load, load all daily menus from days table [x] Create days.js class on frontend
     [x] Seed data for Days table
-    - When a recipe is dragged into a daily menu, update DOM only
+    [] When a recipe is dragged into a daily menu, update DOM only with
     - When 'save' button is clicked, send post request of the form strong params =
         {